-(a) determining the criteria, profile and qualifications for new nominees to fill vacancies on the Board;

-(b) identifying, interviewing and recruiting such new nominees as may be required; and

-(c) recommending the slate of directors to be nominated for election at the annual general meeting of Shareholders.
+- (a) determining the criteria, profile and qualifications for new nominees to fill vacancies on the Board: - (b) identifying, interviewing and recruiting such new nominees as may be required; and - (c) recommending the slate of directors to be nominated for election at the annual general meeting of Shareholders.

 The Committee consults with the Chairman and the Chief Executive Officer in its process of recruiting new directors.
-The Committee has recommended that the Corporation recruit one additional independent director, which would bring the Board complement to nine.